If the Manitou Incline remains on your bucket list, you may have just a couple more weeks to check it off.

 The city says they are looking at the long run; doing upkeep now to allow future users to enjoy it.

-The project is expected to be completed in November.
+The project is expected to be completed late this year.

 KKTV firmly believes in freedom of speech for all and we are happy to provide this forum for the community to share opinions and facts.
 We ask that commenters keep it clean, keep it truthful, stay on topic and be responsible.
 Comments left here do not necessarily represent the viewpoint of KKTV 11 News.